 Use our online payment facility - the fast and efficient way to enrol.

 For personal training with Chief Instructor Brett Wagland, please email or phone us for appointment.
 Please allow one and a half hours.
-Wear loose and comfortable clothing and flat soled shoes.
+Wear comfortable clothing and flat soled shoes.

 Eddi, who has been training in Wu Dao Gong for 18 years, is practising the Chop form (Pi Quan).
 The Chop form is one of the most important components in the Wu Dao Gong system.
 It contains the five major types of power which you can see and hear.